Official websites use .mil

 My name is Sylvia, I'm emailing you about 2004 Jeep Rubicon with an gas engine, automatic transmission and only 74k miles.
 Never had or need any paint/body work done, garaged keep always, without any mechanical problems, tires and wheels are in great shape as well, electric is working perfectly.
 The engine on gas, runs very good and the automatic transmission shifts perfectly.
 Has clean and clear title in my name and there are no liens or loans on it.
 This car has been used by my husband who died 4 months ago.
 The price was reduced to $1,200 because I'm in a hurry to find a buyer.
 I need to sell it before the end of the month, when I will be leaving on military duty with my medical team out of the country for a year and do not want to store it.
 Hate to sell it but its not worth keeping insurance and paying storage fees for a year.
 Also, my daughter have another car so there's no use on keeping it.
 If you are interested reply to email.
 SGT SYLVIA SCHUMACHER

 SGT Sarah Biazar, SGT Sylvia Schumacher, SGT Beverly Velez, and SGT Sarah Rutherford are the most common identities our office has received complaints about since 2018.

-A Tucson television station investigated in October 2019 and provided a warning to its viewers:
+A Tucson television station investigated this scam in October 2019 and provided a warning to viewers: Story.